PeeperLab/CopywriteR/README.md

 Error in `[<-.data.frame`(`*tmp*`, , "off.target", value = c(X, X,  :
   replacement has Y rows, data has Z

-We have fixed this issue in the newest version of Bioconductor that is yet to be released, and will try to incorporate this in the release version too.
 The preferable way to solve this is by re-installation using Bioconductor.
+We have fixed this issue in the release (2.8.1) and development (2.9.0) versions of Bioconductor.
 Altneratively, I have provided two versions on the release page (under V2.6.1.2) that solve this issue.
 An alternative to installing a new package is to prevent the above situation from happening, which is usually possible too.
 Please